Obtaining Housing

 To obtain housing, each year resident students must complete the following steps before being assigned a living space:

-1. Pay confirmation & room deposit (Freshman/Transfer/Readmitted Students) or enrollment deposit (all returning students) to the Business Office in Long Hall.
-For information regarding established deadlines contact the Business Office.
+1. Pay confirmation deposit (First-Year/Transfer/Readmitted Students) or enrollment deposit (all Returning Students).
+For information regarding payments and established deadlines contact the Business Office.

 Housing Agreement